uswds/uswds-site/_posts/2019-04-08-introducing-uswds-2-0.md

 {:.margin-top-1.text-light}
 ### A free, open source typeface from USWDS

 USWDS 2.0 adds built-in support for custom typefaces, and sometimes you need one that’s simple, neutral, and isn’t Helvetica.
-[Public Sans](https://github.com/uswds/public-sans) is an open source, free license typeface (SIL Open Font License 1.1) designed and maintained by USWDS, adapted from Libre Franklin.
+[Public Sans [github.com]](https://github.com/uswds/public-sans) is an open source, free license typeface (SIL Open Font License 1.1) designed and maintained by USWDS, adapted from Libre Franklin.
 Just as with our components, we intend Public Sans to be an example of how to design an accessible open source typeface with contributions and feedback from the public — to deliver a useful, neutral, sans serif and continuously improve it.

 {:.margin-left-neg-205}
 - A neutral typeface for interfaces, headings, and body text